SaravananRajaraman/learn/JavaScript_Good_parts/Good or Bad.md

 ### Scope

-##Block scope v function scope
+####Block scope v function scope

-Declare all var at the top of the function
+-	Declare all var at the top of the function

 Declare all function before you call them

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjg5MDU4MDU3XX0=
+eyJoaXN0b3J5IjpbMjAzMDkxNzIxMF19
 -->